mapr-demos/mapr-db-60-getting-started/README.md

 This getting started will show you how to work with MapR-DB JSON using:

 * MapR-DB Shell to interact with JSON tables from the command line
-* Apache Drill to so some analytics with SQL
+* Apache Drill to run some analytics with SQL
 * Java and the OJAI library to build operational application.
 * Spark-DB connector to natively load / store RDDs to table.